Law School Case Brief

 The States and local school boards have discretion in matters of education that must be exercised in a manner that comports with the transcendent imperatives of the First Amendment.

-In a plurality opinion, three justices were of the opinion that students had a First Amendment right to receive ideas and information as a necessary predicate to their meaningful exercise of the rights of speech, press, and political freedom.
-Another justice concurring in the judgment wrote that the state had no authority to deny access to ideas for political reasons, while a fifth justice concurring in the judgment did not want to reach the First Amendment question on an incomplete record.
+The Supreme Court of the United States affirmed the decision, basing its judgment on the ground that there were genuine issues of material fast as to the reasons for the Board's removal of the books.
+In a plurality opinion, three justices were of the opinion that the students had a First Amendment right to receive ideas and information as a necessary predicate to their meaningful exercise of the rights of speech, press, and political freedom.
+Another justice concurring in the judgment opined that the state had no authority to deny access to ideas for political reasons, while a fifth justice concurring in the judgment did not want to reach the First Amendment question on an incomplete record.